freenas/freenas-docs/userguide/jails.rst

 .. code-block:: none

    sysrc sshd_enable="YES"

-   No existing entry or already set to NO:
    sshd_enable: NO -> YES

-   Existing entry set to YES
-   sshd_enable: YES -> YES

-.. tip:: Using :command:`sysrc` to enable sshd will verify sshd gets enabled even if there is an existing entry.
+.. tip:: Using :command:`sysrc` to enable sshd verifies sshd is enabled even if there is an existing sshd entry.

 Start the SSH daemon: :samp:`service sshd start`